neelsmith/EukleidousStoixeia.jl/README.md

 # EukleidousStoixeia.jl

-Modeling text of Euclid's Elements of Geometry
+Modeling the contents of Euclid's *Elements of Geometry* (Στοιχεῖα).

+Greek mathematical texts normally included both textual and diagrammatic representations of propositions.
+This package models both kinds of content, and supports working with text and diagrams identified by CTS URN.